 We can't forget Merton in about a half dozen Three Stooges shorts at Columbia Pictures.
 And there was the comedy-western GOLD RAIDERS (Jack Schwarz Prod/United Artists, 1951) with the Stooges and muscular George O'Brien as the star.

 As the B western and serial faded away, he did a small amount of 1950s television shows including BOSTON BLACKIE, ROY ROGERS, WILD BILL HICKOK, CISCO KID, more.
 Appears his last acting job was in the TV show THE LIFE AND LEGEND OF WYATT EARP which was produced by Lucille Ball and Desi Arnaz's Desilu company.
 Merton plays a storekeeper in the season 4 episode titled "Little Gray Home in the West" which aired on ABC in May, 1959.
 His death certificate also notes that Desilu employment.
 However, his main employment during the last few years of his life was as a lab technician at MGM and that was noted in his death notice in the September 30, 1959 issue of Variety: "... during the past three years, he was an IATSE technician at Metro."

-One of the best of the B western and serial villains passed away from heart problems at his West Hollywood, California home on September 18, 1959 and is interred at Pierce Bros.
+Merton had a husky build and strong jaw and his villain roles oozed malevolence and no remorse.
+One of the best of the B western and serial bad guys passed away from heart problems at his West Hollywood, California home on September 18, 1959 and was interred at Pierce Bros.
 Valhalla Memorial Park, North Hollywood.
 He was 58 years old.

 He was married twice - his first was a 1921 Manhattan, New York marriage to Esther Swarts and the second was in May, 1942 in Los Angeles with Ellen Margaret Curtan who was a registered nurse.
 First wife Esther was actor Lane Bradford's mother.